- Penn Memory Center clinical visits are available in-person and through video conference. COVID-19 screening is conducted for all patients.

 The information below represents what we currently know about COVID-19.
 We present these facts starkly because this is a serious situation.
 Having good information should help you to protect yourself and your person with dementia.

-Serious – It is difficult at this time to have a very accurate picture, but Covid-19 appears to be a serious disease threat.
-The Centers for Disease Control and Prevention (CDC) include, in their range of possible futures for the illness, a prediction that more than half of the US population could be infected.
+Serious – COVID-19 is a serious disease threat.
+The Centers for Disease Control and Prevention (CDC) have reported over 10 million cases and more than 230,000 deaths of COVID-19 since Jan.
+21, 2020 in the United States.
 The illness appears to have more serious outcomes than the flu, and death rate predictions are higher.

 Risk Factors – COVID-19 requires the body’s immune system to mount a response to fight it off.
 So, anyone who has a weak immune system is at risk.
 Two factors are associated with weakened immune response: age and underlying chronic conditions.
 Those over 60, and especially those over 80 (even those who seem fit), are at higher risk for acquiring the illness.
 Also, individuals with chronic conditions like cancer, lung disease, diabetes, high blood pressure, and heart disease are at increased risk for COVID-19.